timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

       @CacheEvict(cacheNames = {"Order", "Orders"}, allEntries = true)
 ```

-To apply the changes, we have to update the Workload in the environment and commit the updated source code.
+To apply the changes, we have to commit the updated source code and wait until the container is built to update our deployment.
 ```terminal:execute
 command: |
   cd order-service && git add . && git commit -m "Add caching" && git push